INTENTIONAL INFLICTION OF EMOTIONAL DISTRESS

 Intentional Infliction of Emotional Distress

-Intentional infliction of emotional distress happens everyday and not all conduct will result in a claim and compensation.
-Everyday people deal with certain rudeness and offensive conduct and will not have claim in most cases.
+Intentional infliction of emotional distress happens every day, and not all conduct will result in a claim and compensation.
+Every day, people deal with certain rudeness and offensive conduct and will not have a claim in most cases.
 However, when the conduct rises to an extreme and is reprehensible, it is possible that recovery may be available.

 WHAT ARE THE ELEMENTS OF AN EMOTIONAL DISTRESS CLAIM?

-The conduct must be extreme and outrageous in most instances, and normal insults and rudeness generally will not classify as a compensable claim.
-People are expected to have a certain level of thick skin and the ability to handle typical insults and bad behavior.
+The conduct must be extreme and outrageous in most instances, and normal insults and rudeness generally will not be classified as a compensable claim.
+People are expected to have a certain level of thick skin and the ability to handle typical insults and bad behaviour.

 The individual inflicting the distress must also intend to cause such severe emotional distress, know that the emotional distress is likely to occur, or act with reckless disregard.